gilad12-coder/tree_visualization_app/README.md

 ### Troubleshooting

 **Build fails with missing build/ directory**
-- Solution: Run `npm run build` first
+- Solution: Run `npm run build` first before building the executable

-**Executable won't start**
+**Executable won't start (Windows)**
 - Solution: Check that all dependencies in `requirements.txt` are installed
+- Try running from Command Prompt to see error messages
+- Ensure Windows Defender or antivirus isn't blocking the executable

+**Executable won't start (macOS)**
+- Solution: Right-click the `.app` and select "Open" if you get a security warning
+- Go to System Preferences → Security & Privacy → Allow the app

+**Port 5001 already in use**
+- Solution: Close any other applications using port 5001, or modify `main.py` to use a different port

 **Browser doesn't open automatically**
-- Solution: Manually navigate to `http://localhost:5001`
+- Solution: Manually navigate to `http://localhost:5001` in your browser

 **Hebrew text not displaying**
 - Solution: Rubik font loads from Google Fonts - check internet connection
+- Fonts are also bundled in the executable, so this should work offline

+**Database errors**
+- Solution: Ensure you have write permissions in the directory where you're creating/accessing the database
+- On Windows, try running as Administrator if permission issues persist

 ## 📖 Usage Guide

 ### First-time Users

-1. Launch the application
+1. **Launch the application**
-2. Choose between creating a new database or selecting an existing one
+   - Run the executable or start the development server
+   - The application will automatically open in your browser at `http://localhost:5001`

+2. **Set up your database**
+   - **Option A: Create a new database**
+     - Click "Create New Database"
+     - Choose a location to save your database file
+     - Enter a database name (e.g., `orgchart.db`)
+   - **Option B: Use an existing database**
+     - Click "Select Existing Database"
+     - Browse and select your existing database file

+3. **Create or import organizational data**
+   - **Option 1: Import from Excel/CSV**
+     - Click the upload button (📤) or use `Ctrl+U` (Windows) / `Cmd+U` (macOS)
-3. Import your organizational data from an Excel file
+     - Select your Excel file (.xlsx) or CSV file
+     - Choose a folder name and upload date
+     - The app will automatically parse and structure your data
+   - **Option 2: Create tree manually**
+     - Click "Create New Tree" button
+     - Enter tree name, folder name, and root node details
+     - After creation, add more nodes by clicking the "•••" menu on any node

-4. Explore your organization's structure through the interactive visualization
+4. **Explore your organization**
-5. Switch languages from the settings menu (⚙️ icon)
+   - Drag to pan around the org chart
+   - Scroll to zoom in/out
+   - Click on nodes to view detailed information
+   - Use the search bar (`Ctrl+F` / `Cmd+F`) to find specific people

+5. **Customize your experience**
+   - Click the settings icon (⚙️) or press `Ctrl+,` / `Cmd+,`
+   - Switch between English and Hebrew
+   - Adjust other preferences as needed

 ### Returning Users

-- **View Existing Charts**: Access and navigate through your previously created org charts
+- **View Existing Charts**: Select your database and browse through folders and tables
-- **Upload New Data**: Import new organizational data to create or update charts
+- **Upload New Data**: Import updated Excel files to track changes over time
-- **Apply Settings**: Customize your view including language preferences
+- **Create New Trees**: Build organizational structures from scratch using the visual editor
+- **Edit Nodes**: Click on any node to edit personal information, roles, or hierarchical structure
+- **Add/Remove Nodes**: Use the context menu (•••) on nodes to add children or delete branches
+- **Search & Filter**: Use advanced search with boolean operators (AND, OR, NOT) across multiple fields
-- **Compare Data**: Analyze changes between different time periods
+- **Compare Data**: Analyze changes between different time periods using the comparison feature
+- **Timeline Analysis**: View career progression and organizational changes over time
-- **Export Visualizations**: Download your charts as images or export data to Excel
+- **Export Data**: Download your charts as images or export data to Excel format
+- **Apply Settings**: Customize language, keyboard shortcuts, and other preferences

 ### Keyboard Shortcuts